OfficeDev/open-xml-docs/docs/how-to-replace-the-header-in-a-word-processing-document.md

 The following code example shows how to replace the header in a word processing document with the header from another word processing document.
-To call the method, <span class="keyword">AddHeaderFromTo</span>, you can use the following code segment as an example.
+To call the method, **AddHeaderFromTo**, you can use the following code segment as an example.

 ```csharp